cfl-temple/portfolio/_pages/research/seed.md

 ---
 layout: default
-title: "Assessment of Cyber-threats and Vulnerabilities & Design of Mitigation Strategies​ for AI enabled agents in battlefied"
+title: "Assessment of Cyber-threats and Vulnerabilities & Design of Mitigation Strategies​ for AI enabled agents in battlefield"
 image: seed1.png
 order: 4
 years: 2022-2025